ZoomyCat/ghmd-ccs/README.md

 ### [What feature is next?](plans/index.html)

+Click the link above to see what feature I am thinking of working on next!

 ### Whats it do?

 This suite of scripts will be used in being able to dynamically generate websites from a template html file and the content will be pulled in by README.md files.